Syncing 10,000 leads/mo? GET A DEMO

 how to run facebook ads for clients

 Running Facebook ads for a client is often one of the first big projects freelancers and new agencies take on.
-This kind of project can be very rewarding, both in terms of money and experience.
-For example, a client might want to get more customers and may have tried running ads before, only to find them too costly.
+This kind of project can be very rewarding, both in terms of finance and experience.

-Before we jump into how to run Facebook ads for clients, it’s important to talk about one key thing: your advertising campaigns’ outcome.
 Facebook ads can only improve what’s already there.
 They can’t make a bad ad strategy great.
-Setting realistic expectations with your clients is essential so as to avoid problems later on.
+Setting realistic expectations with your clients is a must if you want to avoid problems later on.

 In this article, we’ll talk about how to start running Facebook ads for clients, along with tools and strategies you need to know beforehand.
 Speaking of testing, you can set up a streamlined data management system in order to avoid losing those hard-earned leads using automated data bridges.
 LeadsBridge lets you use these Facebook integrations for free to help you jumpstart your advertising.